Powermate PM7500DF - 6000/7500W Dual Fuel Generator

 Portability

-With its dimensions of L31 x W27.7 x H26.4 in, the conventional, open frame design of the Powermate PM7500DF offers stability and allows the generator to be raised above ground level.
-The generator is designed for ideal use outdoors and in rough environments.
+With dimensions of L31 x W27.7 x H26.4 in, the standard open frame design of the Powermate PM7500DF provides stability and easy maintenance access to components, as well as good air circulation.
+The device has been designed for tough environments and demanding outdoor use.

 Features

-Monitoring of the PM7500DF's status and activity is made possible by a digital data center, which provides information on the lifetime run hours and is one of the features of its control panel.
+One of the many PM7500DF's features is the digital data center, included in its control panel, which conveniently provides information on the lifetime run hours and thus, helps you monitor its activity and status.

 Product Video